In the vast landscape of renewable energy, wind power stands out as a leading force in the transition towards sustainable energy production.

 The imbalance metric, calculated at 10-minute intervals, was further analyzed by evaluating the statistical distribution of each turbine monthly.
 This approach allowed for meaningful comparisons between turbines as long as they shared a similar high-frequency rotor speed sampling rate.
 By aggregating and examining this data, the analysis uncovered patterns that may otherwise remain hidden in standard 10-minute SCADA data.

-Monitoring trends at the portfolio level provides valuable operational insights.
-This analysis helps identify turbines that are likely to experience gradual deterioration or specific health issues in the rotor system, enabling operators to prioritize their inspections and plan maintenance more effectively.
+Monitoring trends at the portfolio level provides valuable operational insights, helping identify turbines likely to experience gradual deterioration or specific health issues in the rotor system.
+This analysis enhances wind energy data analytics and enables operators to prioritize inspections and plan maintenance more effectively.
 It also allows for a comparative understanding of turbine performance across a wind farm, flagging those that may require further investigation.

 Furthermore, by tracking the monthly time series of the imbalance metric, operators can correlate fluctuations in the amplitude of imbalance with on-site events, such as extreme weather, icing conditions, or maintenance activities.
 These correlations add another layer of context to the imbalance data, helping asset managers to better understand the root cause of anomalies.

-By identifying and analyzing anomalies in rotor imbalance, asset managers are empowered to make data-driven decisions regarding the timing and effectiveness of interventions or retrofits.
+By identifying and analyzing anomalies in rotor imbalance, asset managers are empowered to make data-driven decisions regarding the tIdentifying and analyzing anomalies in rotor imbalance empowers asset managers to make data-driven decisions regarding the timing and effectiveness of interventions or retrofits.
+This actionable insight ensures operational efforts are targeted, timely, and efficient.iming and effectiveness of interventions or retrofits.
 This actionable insight ensures that operational efforts are targeted, timely, and efficient.

 To explore how this model can be applied to your wind turbine fleet, schedule a consultation with our SCADA experts today.